Mawiszus/TOAD-GUI/README.md

 If you are interested in training your own Generator, refer to the TOAD-GAN github and copy the folder of your trained generator into the `generators/` folder.
 You should now be able to open it just like the provided generators.

+## Known Bugs

+* If the level play is quit using the window ('x' button in the corner), an error message regarding py4j will occur.
+In spite of that, the program should continue running normally.

 ## Built With